thaliaarchi/unix-news/users/utah/evans.md

 University of Utah Libraries, Special Collections, J. Willard Marriott Library

 Boxes to examine by priority:
-- Box 108: Affiliated Companies and Customers (incl.
-University of Utah)
 - Box 105: Affiliated Companies and Customers (incl.
 New York Institute of Technology)
 - Box 140: University of Utah/Brigham Young University
 - Box 45: Travel